 - Receive an HTTP data stream back from the Web server in response.
 This data stream contains status codes whose values are determined by the HTTP protocol.
 Parse this data stream for status codes and other useful information.

-HTTP error 500 occurs in the final step above when the client receives an HTTP status code that it recognises as "500".
+An error 500 occurs in the final step above when the client receives an HTTP status code that it recognises as "500".